Nakula Sahadeva Ratha: History

-The feature of this ratha and the other four cannot be definitely dated to any other similar constructions in the past in any ancient Indian architecture.
-However, the five rathas have been forerunners or templates for the development of Indian temple architecture.
+The feature of this ratha and the other four cannot be definitively dated to any similar constructions in ancient Indian architecture.
+However, the five rathas have served as forerunners or templates for the development of Indian temple architecture.
 Like the other four Pancha Rathas, this stone edifice is a replica of a wooden version which preceded it.
 Though it is considered to be a monolith temple, "temple" is a misnomer given that the five rathas were never completed, as evidenced by uncarved bedrock at the pinnacle.
 Hence, the rathas were neither consecrated nor worship offered.
 The incomplete status of all the five rathas is attributed to the death of the king Narasimhavarman I in 668 AD.
 Even the epic name associated with the Pandavas is not supported by history.
 Along with several other monuments, this ratha gained UNESCO World Heritage Site distinction in 1984 as "Group of Monuments at Mahabalipuram".